keyboardDrummer/Miksilo/docs/_docs/grammar/trivia.md

 This is quite good!
 All the comments are still there in the output, and the `/* bar */` comment inside the second field has moved with the field.
 However, one last thing still irks us.
 The comment `/* second is used for foo */` is in the same position as before, in front of the field `first`, even though it is meant to clarify the meaning of the field `second`.

 The reason for this is that the comment, because it is located between two fields, is stored not in one of the field nodes, but in the class node.
-We can add one last delta that will improve this behavior, so that trivia located right in front of a node, will be stored inside that node, instead of the parent node.
-The code is shown [here](https://github.com/keyboardDrummer/Blender/blob/master/src/main/scala/deltas/javac/trivia/TriviaInsideNode.scala).
+We can add one last delta, [TriviaInsideNode](https://github.com/keyboardDrummer/Blender/blob/master/src/main/scala/deltas/javac/trivia/TriviaInsideNode.scala), that will improve this behavior, so that trivia located right in front of a node, will be stored inside that node, instead of the parent node.
 The resulting output is now:

 ```scala
 class Example {